TodePond/TodePondDotCom/wikiblogarden/my-name/todepond/readme.md

 Separately, I saw a screenshot of a message by [Jonas Kærlev](https://jonaskaerlev.net/), where they say that Tightrope was a copy of their own mod, [Advanced Weaponiser](https://wiki.teamfortress.com/wiki/Advanced_Weaponiser).
 And this was my first time experiencing an [oh berd](https://youtu.be/WMJ1H3Ai-qs) moment.

 This all motivated me to make a new tool, cheesily titled "Your Fortress".
-It would let you make new features for team fortress 2, without needing to know how to code.
+It would let you make new features for team fortress 2, without you needing to know how to code.

 It was the first no-code tool that I ever made, and I ended up creating multiple languages and parsers for it, along the way.
 It was a wonderful learning experience for me.